Darius Rucker: Hootie & the Blowfish

-Darius Rucker has been the lead singer of Hootie & the Blowfish since its formation in 1986.
-He met fellow band members Mark Bryan, Jim "Soni" Sonefeld, and Dean Felber while attending the University of South Carolina.
+Darius Rucker was the lead singer of Hootie & the Blowfish since its formation in 1986.
+He met fellow band members Mark Bryan, Jim "Soni" Sonefeld, and Dean Felber while attending University of South Carolina.
 Bryan first heard Rucker singing in the shower, and the two became a duo, playing R.E.M. covers at a local venue.
-They later recruited Felber and finally Sonefeld joined in 1989.
-As a member of Hootie & the Blowfish, Rucker has recorded seven studio albums: Cracked Rear View (1994), Fairweather Johnson (1996), Musical Chairs (1998), Scattered, Smothered and Covered (2000), Hootie & the Blowfish (2003), Looking for Lucky (2005) and Imperfect Circle (2019), also charting within the top 40 of the Billboard Hot 100 six times.
-All six albums feature songs that Rucker, Bryan, Felber, and Sonefeld wrote.
+They later recruited Felber, and finally Sonefeld joined in 1989.
+As a member of Hootie & the Blowfish, Rucker has recorded seven studio albums: Cracked Rear View (1994), Fairweather Johnson (1996), Musical Chairs (1998), Scattered, Smothered and Covered (2000), Hootie & the Blowfish (2003), Looking for Lucky (2005) and Imperfect Circle (2019), and charted within the top 40 of the Billboard Hot 100 six times.
+Rucker, Bryan, Felber, and Sonefeld wrote the songs for all six albums.
 As the frontman, Rucker began to be called simply "Hootie" by fans, though the band title combines the nicknames of his college friends.
 Before his rise to fame, he lived in the basement of the Sigma Phi Epsilon house at the University of South Carolina, attempting to launch his career through the college bar scene.

-Rucker's signature contribution to the band is his baritone voice, which Rolling Stone has called "ingratiating," TIME has called "low, gruff, [and] charismatic," and Entertainment Weekly has characterized as a "barrelhouse growl."
+Rucker's signature contribution to the band is his baritone voice, which Rolling Stone has called "ingratiating," Time says it is "low, gruff, [and] charismatic," and Entertainment Weekly has characterized it as having a "barrelhouse growl."
 Rucker said they "flipped" the formula of the all black band with a white frontman, like Frank Sinatra performing with Count Basie.
-Musically, he has sometimes been criticized or spoofed for not being "black enough".
+Musically, Rucker has sometimes been criticized or spoofed for not being "black enough".
 Saturday Night Live ran a sketch of Tim Meadows playing Rucker leading beer-drinking, white fraternity members in a counter-march to Louis Farrakhan's Million Man March.
-He also received death threats for singing the Hootie song "Drowning," a protest song against the flying of the Confederate flag above the South Carolina statehouse.
+Rucker received death threats for singing the Hootie song "Drowning," a protest song against the flying of the Confederate flag above the South Carolina statehouse.